timbitz/Whippet.jl/README.md

 # whippet
-##### Ultra-fast RNA-seq quantification of gene expression and event-specific splicing levels.
+##### Ultra-fast quantification of gene expression and event-specific splicing levels from RNA-seq.

 ### Why use Whippet?